Taking your mental health to heart

 Observe ton discours intérieur quand tu vis une difficulté

 To start with, try to take stock of your thoughts and feelings, without judging them.
-Bear in mind that doubts, fears and painful emotions are part of the human experience.
+Remember that doubts, fears, and painful emotions are part of the human experience.

 It’s quite possible that someone, somewhere, is experiencing the same feelings as you.
-Rather than criticize or get angry with yourself, try to be a source of comfort and talk to yourself as though you were talking to your best friend.
+Instead of criticizing yourself or getting angry, try to be comforting and talk to yourself as though you were talking to your best friend.

 And remember that you won’t get there overnight; you need to work at it.
-To help you learn to treat yourself with more kindness in moments of distress, try to take a moment to practice self-compassion.
+To help you learn to be kinder to yourself in moments of distress, try to take a moment to practise self-compassion.
 Don’t worry, you have nothing to lose by trying!

 Need to talk about how you feel?

-TOUT savoir pour composer avec les turbulences à l’adolescence – Isabelle Geninet & Amélie Seidah Ph.
-D Psychologists
+TOUT savoir pour composer avec les turbulences à l’adolescence – Isabelle Geninet, phd, and Amélie Seidah, phd, Psychologists

 Finding out that someone you care about is deliberately hurting themselves can be very upsetting.
 Family members often experience a great deal of anxiety and helplessness and may be unsure how to react.